rozicdejan/iot-stack-docker/Networking/piHole/install.md

 ## Start Pi-hole: Run the following command to start Pi-hole with Docker Compose:

     docker-compose up -d
+## Access Web Interface
-Access Web Interface: Open your web browser and navigate to http://<your_host_ip> to access the Pi-hole web interface.
+Open your web browser and navigate to http://<your_host_ip>:port/admin to access the Pi-hole web interface.
 Use the password specified in the WEBPASSWORD environment variable to log in.